Rafael Benitez promises to fight for Everton as he clarifies ‘small club’ jibe

 Such has been Moshiri’s desire to get the right man after the departure of Carlo Ancelotti four weeks ago he has ignored the loud opposition, which has seen offensive messages hung outside Goodison Park and a ‘We know where you live.
 Don’t sign’ banner hung over a garden wall near Benitez’s home in Caldy on the Wirral.

-Benitez is the fifth manager the Everton owner has appointed in five years after sacking the current Belgium manager Roberto Martinez in May 2016 but only the second since William Edward Barclay in the 1890s, who made the move in the opposite direction to become Liverpool’s first manager after Everton left Anfield for their purpose-built home at Goodison Park and a new club was formed in their place.
+Benitez is the fifth manager the Everton owner has appointed in five years after sacking the current Belgium boss Roberto Martinez in May 2016.
+However, he is only the second to cross Merseyside, following in the footsteps of William Edward Barclay, who made the move in the opposite direction in the 1890s to become Liverpool’s first manager after the Toffees left Anfield for their purpose-built home at Goodison Park and a new club was formed in their place.

 Moshiri is confident he represents their best choice for getting the club into Champions League contention after seven seasons finishing outside the top six, with Ancelotti managing only 12th and 10th in one-and-a-half disappointing campaigns.